aikssen/elixir-training-find-files/README.md

 ## Installation

-In order to test the project it must be compiled with:
+In order to run the project it must be compiled with:

 ```shell
 $ mix escript.build
 ```
-Then the find file can be performed with the command:
+Then search file can be performed with the command:

 ```shell